-Vermont Organic Farmers office is staffed 8:30 am - 4:30 pm, Monday to Friday.
+Vermont Organic Farmers office is staffed 9:00am - 3:00pm, Monday to Thursday.
 We have an open-door policy during our office hours at 14 Pleasant St. in Richmond, VT.
 It is not guaranteed that certification staff will be available during these hours due to meetings, appointments, and out of office work.
 If you need to meet with certification staff, it is recommended that you call to make an appointment.
 Walk-in hours are to be used by certified producers for picking up stickers, accessing guidelines and resource sheets, and making payments.
 If you have questions for your certification specialist regarding organic certification, would like to fill out your application at our office, or are a new applicant interested in learning more about organic certification, you can call anytime or you can set up an appointment for an in person meeting at our office.
 Please call 802-434-3821 to make an appointment to meet with our staff.